MostafaMousaaa/DSP-3-Convolution-and-its-properties/README.md

-# DSP Convolution and Properties Visualization Suite
+# DSP Convolution and Properties Visualization

 **A comprehensive interactive toolkit for understanding convolution and Linear Time-Invariant (LTI) systems.** This educational tool provides visual and mathematical insights into the fundamental concepts of Digital Signal Processing.